PaloAltoNetworks/pan.dev/products/dlp/api/dlp-overview.md

 ### Using the API

-If you have not already enabled DLP, [Setup Prerequisites for Enterprise DLP](https://docs.paloaltonetworks.com/enterprise-dlp/enterprise-dlp-admin/enterprise-dlp-overview/setup-prerequisites-for-enterprise-dlp).
+If you have not already enabled DLP, [setup prerequisites for Enterprise DLP](https://docs.paloaltonetworks.com/enterprise-dlp/enterprise-dlp-admin/enterprise-dlp-overview/setup-prerequisites-for-enterprise-dlp).

-The [Enterprise DLP API](https://docs.paloaltonetworks.com/enterprise-dlp/enterprise-dlp-api/enterprise-dlp-api-overview/get-started-with-enterprise-dlp-api) enables you to programtically review DLP incidents captured by the patterns you define, view those incidents in a report, [assign members of your team](/dlp/api/put-v-1-api-incidents-incidentid-assignee/) to review incidents, and [update the incident notes].
+The [Enterprise DLP API](https://docs.paloaltonetworks.com/enterprise-dlp/enterprise-dlp-api/enterprise-dlp-api-overview/get-started-with-enterprise-dlp-api) enables you to programtically review DLP incidents captured by the patterns you define, view those incidents in a report, [assign members of your team](/dlp/api/put-v-1-api-incidents-incidentid-assignee/) to review incidents, and [update the incident notes](dlp/api/put-v-1-api-incidents-incidentid-notes/).

 You can start by [retrieving all the incidents in your tenant](/dlp/api/get-v-2-api-incidents/) to get an overall view of incidents or [retrieve a specific report](/dlp/api/put-v-1-api-incidents-incidentid-notes/).